-SEC. \\\\\.
-Section 1710.20 of the Code of Civil Procedure is amended to read:

-1710.20. (a) The In a county in which there is a municipal court, the application shall be filed in a municipal or justice court in all cases in which the sister state judgment amounts to twenty-five thousand dollars (\$25,000) or less-and.
-The application shall be filed in a superior court in all other cases.

-- (b) Subject to the power of the court to transfer proceedings under this chapter pursuant to Title 4 (commencing with Section 392) of Part 2, the proper county for the filing of an application is any of the following: - (1) The county in which any judgment debtor resides; or - (2) If no judgment debtor is a resident, any county in this state.
+- SEC. \\\\\.
+Section 1710.20 of the Code of Civil Procedure is amended to read: - 1710.20. (a) The In a county in which there is a municipal court, the application shall be filed in a municipal or justice court in all cases in which the sister state judgment amounts to twenty-five thousand dollars (\$25,000) or less-and.
+The application shall be filed in a superior court in all other cases. - (b) Subject to the power of the court to transfer proceedings under this chapter pursuant to Title 4 (commencing with Section 392) of Part 2, the proper county for the filing of an application is any of the following: - (1) The county in which any judgment debtor resides; or - (2) If no judgment debtor is a resident, any county in this state. - (c) A case in which the sister state judgment amounts to twenty-five thousand dollars (\$25,000) or less is a limited case.

 Comment.
-Section 1710.20 is amended to reflect the elimination of the justice court, and the authority of the municipal and superior courts in each county to unify their operations in the superior court.
+Section 1710.20 is amended to accommodate unification of the municipal and superior courts in a county.
 Cal.
 Const. art.
-VI, §§ 1, 5(b), (e), 10.
+VI, § 5(e).
+It is also amended to reflect elimination of the justice court.
+Cal.
+Const. art.
+VI, §§ 1, 5(b).